Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

-Finally, we study the robustness of the magnon upconversion process across a wide range of temperatures.
-At room temperature, EFO has a net magnetic moment along the crystallographic $c$ axis.
-As the crystal is cooled, the material undergoes a spin reorientation transition (SRT) between 96-87 K, which continuously rotates the magnetic moment across the $ac$ plane, such that below 87 K the magnetic moment \textbf{M} aligns along the $a$ axis.\cite{gorodetsky1970sound,yamaguchi2013terahertz} This reorientation of the spins induces a change of the selection rules for the two magnon modes for $\textbf{k}_{\textup{THz}} \parallel b$, i.e. $\mathbf{H}_{\textup{THz}} \parallel c$ and $\mathbf{H}_{\textup{THz}} \parallel a$ drive the qFM and qAFM modes respectively.
-The experimentally determined excitation and emission frequencies are shown in Fig. 4b with the corresponding 2D THz spectra at selected temperatures shown in Fig. 4c.
-(Additional spectra can be found in Extended Data Figs. 3 and 4.)
+Next, we study the robustness of the magnon upconversion process across a wide range of temperatures.
+As shown in Fig. 3a, EFO has a net magnetic moment along the crystallographic $c$ axis at room temperature.
+As the crystal is cooled, the material undergoes a spin reorientation transition (SRT) between 96-87 K, which continuously rotates the magnetic moment across the $ac$ plane, such that below 87 K the magnetic moment \textbf{M} aligns along the $a$ axis.\cite{gorodetsky1970sound,yamaguchi2013terahertz} This spin reorientation leads to a modification of the selection rules for the two magnon modes when $\textbf{k}_{\textup{THz}} \parallel b$, with $\mathbf{H}_{\textup{THz}} \parallel c$ driving the qFM mode and $\mathbf{H}_{\textup{THz}} \parallel a$ driving the qAFM mode.
+Accordingly, we align the THz magnetic field along the $a$ axis above the SRT and along the $c$ axis below the SRT to initiate the magnon upconversion process.
+We then detect the resulting qAFM coherence response using 2D THz spectroscopy in the perpendicular polarization configuration.
+The experimentally determined excitation and emission frequencies are shown in Fig. 3b with the corresponding 2D THz spectra at selected temperatures shown in Fig. 3c (additional spectra can be found in Supplementary Fig. S4).
 These experimental values are shown together with calculations of the qFM and qAFM mode frequencies (solid lines in Fig. 3b) and the 2D THz spectra (see Fig. 3c bottom row) derived by solving the Landau-Lifsitz-Gilbert (LLG) equation based on a single-site two-sublattice spin Hamiltonian with time-dependent effective magnetic fields (see Methods for simulation details).
 The excitation and emission frequencies of the magnon upconversion peak are well-matched with the calculated qFM and qAFM mode frequencies and those reported in the literature\cite{yamaguchi2013terahertz}.
 The qAFM frequency is seen to be relatively constant above the SRT but hardens below the transition while the qFM frequency softens near the SRT due to the cancellation of the second-order anisotropies along $a$ and $c$.
-Note that even in the region surrounding the SRT where $\Omega_{qAFM}/\Omega_{qFM} > 4$, the conversion efficiency remains significant as the process is still second-order, standing in stark contrast to other higher-order harmonic generation processes.
-The fact that this magnon upconversion process can be achieved with a broad range of excitation and emission frequency ratios across a wide range of temperatures illustrates the generality of the mechanism of unidirectional coherence transfer via nonlinear coupled magnonics.
-We note that this process is most efficient if the bandwidth of the THz pulse itself is sufficiently broad that it covers both $\Omega_{qFM}$ and $\Omega_{qAFM}/2$.
+Note that even in the region surrounding the SRT where $\Omega_{qAFM}/\Omega_{qFM} > 4$, the magnon upconversion process remains second-order, standing in stark contrast to other higher-order harmonic generation processes.